 Anyone who has never bought an electric car before suddenly has to deal with new issues such as battery capacity or range when choosing a vehicle.
 In this post, you will find out which Tesla to buy.
-With the most important questions you can ask yourself in order to choose your dream car.
+With the most important questions you can ask yourself to choose your dream car.
 There are general questions in this guide that arise when buying any brand of electric car but others are specifically for the purchase of a Tesla.
-Of course I leave the question about the design outside, because it is an individual matter of taste.
+Of course, I leave the question about the design outside because it is an individual matter of taste.
 If you are completely new to the topic of Tesla electric mobility, here is a list of abbreviations for the topic.

 We begin this article about which Tesla to buy with a short overview of the Tesla vehicles:

 4 pack with mesh storage bag.
 Proper use will help protect battery and paint from damage.
 Can be used with floor jack or 2-post lift

 I do not mention the Cybertruck and the Roadster here, as the market launch for these vehicles is not yet clearly known.

 What space do you need?